zeloe/DAFX/README.md

 # DAFX
- C++ implementation of Matlabscripts from the book DAFX: Digital Audio Effects from Udo Zölzer. \
+ C++ implementation of Matlabscripts from the book DAFX: Digital Audio Effects by Udo Zölzer. \
  I use [JUCE](https://juce.com/get-juce/) to debug VST3 plugins inside hosts. \
  I did this for study purposes.